FrontEndFoxes/curriculum/workshops/vue/minis/mini2.md

 We now need a way to pass the fox image we want to view from the parent to the child.
 To do so, Vue uses `props`.

 ::: tip 💡
 Props are custom attributes you can register on a component.
 When a value is passed to a prop attribute, it becomes a \_prop_erty on that component instance.
 In our case the `Fox` component will have a `fox` property, passed from its parent `App` component.

+✨Remember!✨ Props down, events up!
 :::

 Let's add a `props` option to our `Fox.vue` component.
 First, we need to create an export statement inside our `script` tag (so later we will be able to import our `Fox` component inside the `App` one).
 Add this code block to `Fox.vue`: